harttraveller/psarch/docs/index.md

 </a>
 </div>

+!!! warning "Status"
+    Package is under development, don't install quite yet.
+This message will be updated when it is ready to use.

 !!! abstract "Description"
     This python package allows you to run your own self hosted and searchable archive of reddit data.
 Originally it also allowed you to download the reddit archives from [files.pushshift.io](https://files.pushshift.io) but alas...